kevinfur/challenge-thefork/README.md

 - Currency is always €

 ## Clarifications
-- Architecture: MVP
+- Architecture: MVP with dependency injection.
+Easy to be understood and testable.
+- I decided to use only The Fork rating.
-- In order for the snapshot tests to succeed you must select an iPhone 13 simulator and it must be in light mode
+- In order for the snapshot tests to succeed you must select an iPhone 13 simulator and it must be in light mode.

 # iOS Technical Test - Light version